reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 </Sandpack>

-The problem is that the code inside of your effect *depends on* the `isPlaying` prop to decide what to do, but this dependency was not explicitly declared.
+The problem is that the code inside of your Effect *depends on* the `isPlaying` prop to decide what to do, but this dependency was not explicitly declared.
 To fix this issue, add `isPlaying` to the dependency array:

 ```js {2,7}
   useEffect(() => {